gauravdhungel/gauravdhungel.github.io/blogs.md

 ---

 <h2 style="font-size:1.5rem; line-height:1.3; margin:0;">
-How Much Wood Is Out There?
-It Depends on the Method
+<a href="https://faculty.cnr.ncsu.edu/justinbaker/2026/03/11/how-much-wood-is-out-there-it-depends-on-the-method/" target="_blank" rel="noopener noreferrer">How Much Wood Is Out There?
+It Depends on the Method</a>
 </h2>

 March 11, 2026

-**Check out here:** <a href="https://faculty.cnr.ncsu.edu/justinbaker/2026/03/11/how-much-wood-is-out-there-it-depends-on-the-method/" target="_blank" rel="noopener noreferrer">Read the blog post</a>

 ---